home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 • It can be used when fishing heavy bugs for Grayling etc to ping your flies upstream when requiring more depth.

-Finally it must be pointed out that this cast as apposed to the Snap "T" cast is a much safer cast when using a heavy fly (brass tube for example) as it allows you to keep the fly well away from the rod tip during it's more open initial circular movement.
+Finally it must be pointed out that this cast, as apposed to the Snap "T" cast, is a much safer cast when using heavy flies (e.g. brass tubes, or heavy bugs) as it allows you to keep these flies well away from the rod tip during it's more open initial circular movement.

 < Back